Download document: Towards a suicide-safer internet

 Samaritans is calling on the Government to:

-Campaign Win: On 26th November, the Government announced one of these changes will include making content that encourages someone else to self-harm illegal.
+Campaign Win: On 26th November, the Government announced that one of these changes will include making content that encourages someone else to self-harm illegal.

 “It’s fantastic to see the Government has heeded our calls to criminalise encouraging self-harm online.
 This is a big step forward in making the internet a safer place for everyone; however, tackling illegal suicide and self-harm content in the Online Safety Bill is only half the job.
 It’s vital that dangerous content that is still legal but incredibly harmful is regulated through the law and keeps people of all ages protected.”